csmeyns/propaganda-everyday/README.md

 **Open communication space (Discord)**: We will use a Discord server for open course-wide communication.
 (Link to follow.)
 Feel free to use it to ask questions, share ideas or interesting material.
 On Tuesdays 12:00–13:00 CET the course coordinater will be around and available for real-time chat or (video)calls.
 Participation on the Discord server is not mandatory.

 **Examination**: Examination will be in the form of course deliverables (see below).
-To successfully complete the course, all deliverables must have been submitted by their respective deadlines and receive at least a pass mark.
+To successfully complete the course, all deliverables must have been submitted by their respective due dates and receive at least a pass mark.

 <!-- **Getting started**:
 1. Read through the course syllabus (*this page*), gather the readings.
 Identify key action points and dates.